-In the case of EFSF loans to euro area Member States, an approach based on qualitative and non-statistical quantitative information available is deemed the most adequate to assess the credit risk.
-The idiosyncratic features of the EFSF's loans, the lending conditionality and a unique access to borrower's information, enables the Institution to follow a primarily qualitative approach in the assessment of default risk over the lifetime of its exposures [IFRS9 9.B5.5.18].

-On the investment securities, EFSF assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument within the investment portfolio is determined to have low credit risk at reporting date.
-An external rating of 'investment grade' is considered as indicator of a low credit risk.
+- In the case of EFSF Loans to euro area Member States, an approach based on qualitative and non-statistical quantitative information available is deemed to be the most adequate to assess the credit risk.
+The features of the EFSF's loans, the lending conditionality and a unique access to borrower's information, enables the Company to follow a primarily qualitative approach in the assessment of default risk over the lifetime of its exposures [IFRS9 9.B5.5.18]. - On the investment securities, the EFSF assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument within the investment portfolio is determined to have low credit risk at reporting date.
+An external rating of 'investment grade' (BBB-/Baa3 and above) is considered as indicator of a low credit risk.